-In order to submit a proposal for research support, investigators must first register with our apply online site (www.mssocietyapplyonline.org) and complete a pre-application.
-Staff of the Research Programs Department will review the pre-application to determine whether the research plan is appropriate and relevant to our goals.
+To submit a proposal for research support, investigators must first register with our apply online site (www.mssocietyapplyonline.org) and complete a pre-application.
+Staff will review the pre-application to determine whether the research plan is appropriate and relevant to our goals.

 For more information, please contact: